addu390/addu390.github.io/_notes/wrk-proposal.md

 Alex is more than happy to know that the finance team is in complete control to do what's best for the customers, while the engineering team dedicates their bandwidth to what makes them stand out, their proprietary reconciliation tool.

-The above example is not limited to a cloud provider or a specific workflow management tool but rather an example of how integrating existing workflows with Wrk can be easy, secure, and fast.
+The above proposal is not limited to a cloud provider or a specific workflow management tool but rather an example of how integrating existing workflows with Wrk can be easy, secure, and fast.

 <b>2.2.1.
 Advantages</b>:
 - Lower network bandwidth for clients using the same cloud provider.